bussigaboran/ansible/README.md

 # ansible
-Ansible repo for setting up machines
+One Ansible repository To Rule Them All.

+This is for setting up and configuring freshly installed linux computers (virtual machines, rpi's or laptops).